oldspoon/SET8103-group19/use-cases/use-case#2.md

 ### Goal in Context

-All the countries in the world organised by largest population to smallest.
+We want to **produce a report on all the countries in the world organised by largest population to smallest.**

 ### Scope